qpgmr-de/qpgmr-de.github.io/_posts/2099-07-31-exit-procedures.md

 `%PROC(*OWNER)`.
 Whereas `%PROC(*ONEXIT)` is returning the name of the `ON-EXIT` "sub-procedure" - in our case that would be `_QRNI_ON_EXIT_myProcedure`.

-An interesting option is, that you can return an other value, that the original procedure.
-If you don't code a `RETURN` in `ON-EXIT` or if that `RETURN` is conditioned (like in our example) the `ON-EXIT` "sub-procedure" returns the otiginal return value.
+An interesting option is, that from inside the `ON-EXIT` sub-procedure, you can return an other return value, than that of the original procedure.
+If you don't code a `RETURN` in `ON-EXIT` or if that `RETURN` is conditioned (like in our example) the original return value is returned.

 `ON-EXIT` is by far the easiest and most straight-forward solution, to clean up after yourself.
 But the `ON-EXIT` opcode is only available for "linear" procedures.
 So `ON-EXIT` is no option, if you